Jabra Elite Active 75t full review

 In fact, the easiest way to tell isn’t to look at them, it’s to pick them up: the ‘Active’ ones are coated in what Jabra calls an ‘active grip’ surface.
 It’s a subtly tacky, grippy finish that makes the buds much less slippy witihout changing how they look.
 To be honest it’s something I’d love to see on more non-sporty wireless headphones - they’re all easy enough to drop without throwing push ups into the equation.

 Controls are handled through a big physical button on each bud - both easier to use and more reliable than the touch controls you'll find on less sporty headphones these days.
-As with any true wireless, you'll have to learn which arcane combinations of button presses achieve specific functions, but you should get the hang of it before too long.
-Jabra also says it will soon add the option to customise button controls to some extent.
+As with any true wireless, you'll have to learn which arcane combinations of button presses achieve specific functions, but you should get the hang of it before too long, and you can use the app to customise the controls as you wish, with different effects for a single, double, or triple tap on each earbud.

 These are compact buds - some of the smallest on the market, and a whopping 22% smaller than last year’s Active 65t - which means you’re less likely to knock them out of your ears with an errant arm movement, especially combined with the grippy finish.
 That’s essential for anyone hoping to use them to work out beyond the confines of a gym, but the low profile is immediately appealing for the kind of weight lifting and HIIT training I prefer too.